garamond13/w-image-viewer/MANUAL.md

 Enable or disable black point compensation.

 `LUT size`
 What lut size will be used to apply color transfomations.
+Note that all LUTs are 3D (so actual size is LUT_SIZE^3) and are used in tetrahedral interpolation.

 #### Color tags